khouryb/movie-list/README.md

 ## Planning

 Having had some experience making a project already, I knew that I wanted to keep this project rather simple and have rock solid foundations that I would be able to build upon if I wanted to at a later date.
-As usual, I started the Project (which has the rather imaginative name of 'Movie List') with a wireframe:

-[IMAGE HERE]

 I wanted to keep the user interface simple and intuitive so I went with the classic React list style, adding new list items as divs centered in the page.
 Each list item should have various different options such as mark as watched, edit, etc. Then at the bottom where the lists are added there would be two inputs allowing the user to grab movies from an API or to add their own movies.